 Art Taylor is a fiction writer, book critic, and assistant professor of English at George Mason University.

 Art is the author of The Adventure of the Castle Thief and Other Expeditions and Indiscretions (Crippen & Landru, 2023), The Boy Detective & The Summer of ’74 and Other Tales of Suspense (Crippen & Landru, 2020), and On the Road With Del & Louise: A Novel in Stories (Henery Press, 2015), winner of the Agatha Award for Best First Novel and a finalist for both the Anthony and the Macavity Award for Best First Novel.
 His short stories have appeared in magazines and journals including Ellery Queen’s Mystery Magazine, Barrelhouse, Needle: A Magazine of Noir, and North American Review; online at Fiction Weekly, PANK, Prick of the Spindle, and SmokeLong Quarterly; in various regional journals/newspapers based in his home state of North Carolina; and in several anthologies, most notably those in the Chesapeake Crimes series, published by Wildside in conjunction with the Chesapeake Chapter of Sisters in Crime.
-His fiction has won several of the major awards in the mystery field, including three Agatha Awards, an Anthony, a Macavity, and three consecutive Derringer Awards, among other honors, and his work has appeared in the annual Best American Mystery Stories anthology.
-Additionally he edited Murder Under the Oaks: 2015 Bouchercon Anthology, winner of the Anthony Award for Best Anthology or Collection, and California Schemin’: Bouchercon Anthology 2020.
+His short fiction has won several of the major awards in the mystery field, including the Edgar Award, three Agatha Awards, an Anthony Award, two Macavity Awards, and three consecutive Derringer Awards, among other honors.
+His work has also appeared in the annual Best American Mystery Stories anthology, and he edited Murder Under the Oaks: 2015 Bouchercon Anthology, winner of the Anthony Award for Best Anthology or Collection, and California Schemin’: Bouchercon Anthology 2020.

 From 2001 to 2011, he served as a contributing editor for Metro Magazine in Raleigh, N.C., with a focus on literary news and reviews.
 Since 2005, he has been a semi-regular reviewer for the Washington Post Book World, concentrating on mysteries and thrillers.
 In 2010, he was named to the editorial board of the North Carolina Literary Review, and in 2015, he began work as a columnist and reviewer for the Washington Independent Review of Books.
 Other literary essays/reviews have appeared in publications including The Armchair Detective, Mississippi Quarterly, Mystery Scene, The Strand, Spectator, The Independent, and The Oxford American, among others.